 Health insurance plans will cover treatment for addiction and mental health disorders.
 With the passage of the Affordable Care Act, more Americans now have access to these forms of treatment.
 Plans can vary in terms of what type of coverage they provide or how long they will cover treatment, so it’s best to check with your provider or the rehab program you’re interested in attending.

 American Addiction Centers (AAC) is the nations best addiction treatment program.
-AAC specializes in alcohol, substance abuse and dual diagnosis treatment programs.
+AAC specializes in alcohol abuse, substance abuse and dual diagnosis treatment programs.
 AAC offers many specialty programs in Addiction Treatment for veterans, LGBTQ communities and more.
-AAC also stands behind the treatment program.
+AAC also stands behind our treatment program.

 If you successfully complete our 90-day program, AAC guarantees you’ll stay clean and sober, or you can return for a complimentary 30-days of treatment.
 AAC’s clinical program was developed using best practices in addiction treatment, proven to be effective for long-term recovery.

 Every American Addiction Centers facility provides its own combination of proven therapies and services to meet your needs.

 Group therapy is a big part of successful addiction treatment.
 Sharing your own experience and learning from others can make a big difference in your recovery journey.
 All American Addiction Centers facilities provide some combination of the following support groups: